kopethan/ICT_Notepad/README.md

-# 📈 ICT Trading Guide Tool
+# 🗒️ ICT_Notepad

-A personal web app to log, manage, and review ICT-style PD Arrays & Levels.
+A personal web app to log, manage, and review ICT-style PD Arrays & Levels for trading.
 All data is stored locally in a lightweight SQLite database.
 No cloud.
 Fast.
 Private.
 Yours.

 ---